htangsmart/FitCloudPro-SDK-Android/README.md

 #### 6.7.1 Firmware upgrade
 `WristbandVersion#getProject()` represents a unique project number.
 Compare the local and server under this `getProject()`, whether there is an updated version for the three parameters of `getPatch()`, `getFlash()`, and `getApp()`.

-After obtaining the new version of the bin file, use `DfuManager#upgradeFirmware` to upgrade the firmware.
+After obtaining the new version of the bin file, use `DfuManager.upgradeFirmware(String uri, WristbandVersion.isUpgradeFirmwareSilent())` to upgrade the firmware.

 #### 6.7.2 Dial upgrade
 When `WristbandVersion#isExtDialUpgrade()` is true, it means that the bracelet supports the dial upgrade function.
 You can use `WristbandManager#requestDialBinInfo` to request the information of the dial in the bracelet.